tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

 Hardware selection
 ------------------

-You will want a server with at least 3 physical cores: one to run the OS, tlsfuzzer script, etc., one to run the tcpdump process (to ensure consistent timestamping of captured packets) and one to run the system under test (to ensure consistent response times).
+You will want a server with at least 2 physical cores, and optimally with 3 physical cores: one to run the OS, handle IRQs, etc. one to run the tlsfuzzer and tcpdump processes (to ensure consistent timestamping of captured packets) and one to run the system under test (to ensure consistent response times).
+If that's not available, running the OS, tlsfuzzer and tcpdump on one core and the SUT on isolated core is also an option (though it will provide lower quality measurements).

 While you can run the tests against a network server, this manual doesn't describe how to ensure low latency and low jitter